ajnafa/Latent-Bayesian-MSM/README.md

 # Taking Uncertainty Seriously: Bayesian Marginal Structural Models for Causal Inference in Political Science

+### Andrew Heiss and A. Jordan Nafa

 <!-- badges: start -->
 <!-- badges: end -->

 ### Abstract

-> While the past two decades have been characterized by considerable
+> The past two decades have been characterized by considerable progress
-> progress in developing approaches to causal inference in situations
+> in developing approaches to causal inference in situations where true
-> where true experimental manipulation is either impractical or
+> experimental manipulation is either impractical or impossible.
+With
-> impossible, as is the case in much of political science, commonly
+> few exceptions, however, commonly employed techniques in political
-> employed approaches have developed largely within the frameworks of
+> science have developed largely within the framework of frequentist
-> classical econometrics and frequentist non-parametrics (Blackwell and
+> non-parametrics (i.e., Blackwell and Glynn 2018; Imai and Kim 2019;
-> Glynn 2018).
-Unfortunately, these frameworks are limited in their
+> Torres 2020).
+In this article, we argue that common approaches rest
+> fundamentally upon assumptions that are difficult to defend in many
-> ability to answer many of the questions scholars of international
+> areas of political research and highlight the importance of
-> relations and comparative politics are often interested in since they
-> rely heavily upon the assumption of long-run replication rather than
-> quantifying uncertainty directly (Gill 1999; Gill and Heuberger 2020;
+> quantifying uncertainty in causal estimands (Gill 1999; Gill and
-> Schrodt 2014; Western and Jackman 1994).
-In this article we develop a
+> Heuberger 2020; Schrodt 2014; Western and Jackman 1994).
+Extending the
-> Bayesian approach to the estimation of marginal structural models for
-> causal inference with cross-sectional time series and panel data.
+> approach to causal inference for cross-sectional time series and panel
+> data under selection on observables introduced by Blackwell and Glynn
+> (2018), we develop a two-step Bayesian approach to the estimation of
+> marginal structural models that allows scholars to properly quantify
+> and propogate uncertainty.
+We demonstrate our proposed approach in the
+> context of parametric survival analysis and Gaussian state space
+> models via a simulation study and two empirical examples.
 We
-> assess the proposed models’ performance relative to existing
-> procedures in a simulation study and two empirical examples,
-> demonstrating that our approach performs well in terms of recovering
+> demonstrate that our procedure performs well compared to existing
-> the true parameter values while also lending itself to a more direct
+> techniques in terms of recovering the true parameter values while also
-> and intuitive interpretation.
-To ensure accessibility, we provide a
+> lending itself to a direct, intuitive interpretation and provide
-> flexible implementation of the proposed model in the R package `brms`
+> flexible open source software implementing the proposed method.
-> (Bürkner 2017, 2018).

 ## Licenses

 **Text and figures:** All prose and images are licensed under Creative Commons ([CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/)).

-**Code:** All code is licensed under the [MIT License](LICENSE.md).
+**Code:** All code is licensed under the [BSD 2-Clause License](LICENSE.md).

 ## Contributions and Code of Conduct